gfc-collective/sbt-dependency-graph-sugar/README.md

 sbt-dependency-graph-sugar
 ==========================

-At Gilt we’ve come to love [sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph), but have been frustrated with the ascii output, and found the other outputs not straightforward to use.
+At HBC we’ve come to love [sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph), but have been frustrated with the ascii output, and found the other outputs not straightforward to use.

 This plugin provides some “sugar” that makes life a bit nicer when you are running on a machine with [GraphViz](http://www.graphviz.org/) installed.